foonerd/volumio-plymouth-adaptive/volumio-plymouth-adaptive/INSTALLATION.md

 - Rebuilds initramfs with the new theme (-R flag)

 **IMPORTANT**: Wait for initramfs rebuild to complete (may take 1-2 minutes)

+### Step 6: Install Runtime Detection (Recommended)

+Runtime detection eliminates the need for manual script edits and initramfs rebuilds when changing display rotation.
+This is a one-time setup.

+**See [runtime-detection/RUNTIME-DETECTION-INSTALL.md](runtime-detection/RUNTIME-DETECTION-INSTALL.md) for detailed instructions.**

+Quick summary:
+1. Copy `00-plymouth-rotation` to `/etc/initramfs-tools/scripts/init-premount/`
+2. Copy `plymouth-rotation.sh` to `/usr/local/bin/`
+3. Copy `plymouth-rotation.service` to `/etc/systemd/system/`
+4. Enable the service: `systemctl enable plymouth-rotation.service`
+5. Rebuild initramfs: `sudo update-initramfs -u`

+After runtime detection is installed:
+- Rotation changes only require editing cmdline.txt and rebooting
+- No manual script edits needed
+- No repeated initramfs rebuilds needed

+**Without runtime detection**, you must manually edit the script and rebuild initramfs for each rotation change.

 ## Configuration